 LOST AND FOUND

-Lost and found items are turned into the school office.
-Students should check there for missing items.
+- Lost and found items are turned into the school office with the exception of coats that are placed on hooks attached to the wall near the gym.
+Students should check there for missing coats.
 Parents should make sure that their child’s name is written on all clothing and other valuable items.